Mediation Services

 Beware of refusing Mediation

-Due to the existence of a number of different Civil Procedure Rules Pre-Action Protocols (see the Mediation documentation & resources page), it is highly likely that a claimant party will invite a defendant party to mediate.
+Following the Court of Appeal’s decision in the case of Churchill -v- Merthyr Tydfil [Neutral Citation Number: [2023] EWCA Civ 1416] and subsequent changes made effective as from 1st October 2024 to the Civil Procedure Rules, Judges can now pause legal proceedings or order parties to take part in non-court-based dispute resolution processes coupled with the existence of a number of different Civil Procedure Rules Pre-Action Protocols (see the Mediation Documentation & Resources pages).
+Consequently it is highly likely that a claimant party will invite a defendant party to mediate.
 If that invitation is unreasonably refused there is a strong possibility that such a finding made by the Judge following on from a trial will result in the party who refused to mediate being penalised by way of some form of Adverse Costs Order.
 Alternatively, if the claimant party does not offer mediation or, alternatively, unreasonably refuses an invitation to engage in it, there is a strong likelihood that they will also be at risk of having an Adverse Costs Order made against them should court proceedings follow.

 Further information